 Coronavirus in My San Francisco Bay Area Backyard

-(Author’s Note: Here is a May 11 60-day update of this article.
-Earlier, I put up a 30-day Easter Sunday 4-12-20 update.
-Coronavirus became present on March 9 in my own city, Berkeley, CA. And it originated in a place I studied as a travel journalist some years ago, Wuhan, China.
+(Author’s Note: Here is a July 8 120-day update of this article.
+Earlier, I put up a 30-day, 60-day, and 90-day update, all below.
+Our current Coronavirus, COVID-19, became present and recorded on March 9 in my own city, Berkeley, CA. And it originated in a place I studied as a travel journalist some years ago, Wuhan, China.
 I give you a travel journalist’s perspective on the developing local, national, and worldwide crisis.
-I put up the original article when Coronavirus in the U.S. seemed to be a “manageable concern.”
+I posted the original article, see below, when Coronavirus in the U.S. seemed to be a “manageable concern.”
 Then I updated daily for two weeks as the concern became major.
-As of Easter Sunday, we were in a U.S. and worldwide crisis.
-At 60 days, the crisis has deepened.)
+From then on I posted monthly updates.
+As of 120 days, the worldwide crisis deepens.
+I take no pleasure in reporting bad news.)

 Coronavirus COVID-19 in My San Francisco Bay Area Backyard: A Travel Journalist’s Perspective

 By Lee Foster

 As I update this article, I do so leaving the original article intact, below the updates.
 The Coronavirus anxiety and disruption continue to develop exponentially.
 Who would have guessed, when I wrote the original article, 3-9-20, that within two weeks life in America would be so altered?

 My updates show the latest developments on top.
 My updates were daily from 3-11-20 to 3-23-20 and then became monthly.
 The updates are a record of how I, as one citizen, in Berkeley, CA, who also happens to be a travel journalist familiar with Wuhan China, witness the emerging crisis, both locally and nationally.
 The updates will end when the crisis gets resolved.